DevCodePurge/.github/profile/README.md

 - **💾 Save valuable disk space**: Quickly identify and remove unnecessary files.
 - **🚀 Optimize your workflow**: Focus on development without worrying about clutter.

+## Community & Support
+💬 It’s a small group for now, but every piece of feedback helps!
+[Join Here](https://discord.gg/5UnjWNUMyu)

 Whether you’re an independent developer or part of a team, DevCodePurge ensures your environment stays clean, efficient, and ready for your next project.